AUCOHL/Fault/docs/Source/usage.md

 - `-o`: Path to the output file.
 (Default: input + .jtag.v)
 - `--clock`: Clock signal of core logic to use in simulation
 - `--reset`: Reset signal of core logic to use in simulation.
+- `--ignoring`: Other signals to ignore
-- `--activeLow`: Reset signal of core logic is active low instead of active high.
+- `--activeLow`: Ignored signals (including reset) signal of core logic are held low instead of high.
 - `-c`: Cell models file to verify JTAG port using given cell model.
 - `-l`: Path to the liberty file for resynthesis.